New Talent Source for Social Impact

 Millions in Benefits 2009-2018

-Encore Fellows have provided over 1.7 million hours of service, contributing the equivalent of more than $170 million to not-for-profit organizations in over 50 metropolitan areas.
+Encore Fellows have provided close to 2 million hours of service, contributing the equivalent of $200 million to not-for-profit organizations in over 50 metropolitan areas.

 95% of all work hosts surveyed since 2009 say that Encore Fellows contribute valuable ideas, tools and expertise.